bemasher/JSONGen/README.md

 The generated type's name is given by the name parameter in Parse on the first call.

 ### Field Names
-Field names are sanitized and written as exported fields of the generated type.
+  * Field names are sanitized and written as exported fields of the generated type.

-If sanitizing produces an empty string the original field name is prefixed with an underscore and only invalid identifier characters are removed.
-For example if a field name of "12345" is sanitized it will produce an empty string due to golang disallowing identifiers to begin with numbers.
-The sanitized name would then become "_12345" which is a valid golang identifier.
+  * If sanitizing produces an empty string the original field name is prefixed with an underscore and only invalid identifier characters are removed.
+    * The initial sanitizing method trims digits from the left of the identifier.
+This step performed on a field name of "12345" would produce an empty string.
+At this point the field name is instead stripped of only invalid characters like punctuation and prefixed with an underscore.

-If sanitizing produces a field name different from the original value a JSON tag is added to the field allowing parsing after the field name has been modified.
+  * If sanitizing produces a field name different from the original value a JSON tag is added to the field allowing parsing after the field name has been modified.

 ## Types
 ### Concrete